HilaBarkan6/Advanced_Topics/EX3/readme.md

-This is our version for EX2 of the tank game of "Advanced Topics in Programming" course.
+This is our version for EX3 of the tank game of "Advanced Topics in Programming" course.
 Yovel Hatan - 209399021
 Hila Barkan - 208239152

 **Overview -**
-    In this project, we implemented the required classes and adapted the game to support multiple tanks for each player.
-    Additionally, we added some bonus features: logging, configuration, and tests.
+    This project consists of three main components: Game Manager, Algorithm, and Simulator.
+    Additionally, there is a UserCommon project that provides logging and configuration utilities, and Implementation of SatelliteView (relevant for both GameManager and Algorithm).
-    The main code is located in the /src directory.
-For bonus features, see the file bonus.txt.
+    The main source code for each component is located in its respective src/ directory.

 **Implementatins -**
-    SatelliteView - We implemented SimpleSatelliteView, which maintains a matrix of characters received from the GameManager and uses it to implement the getObjectAt function.
+    Algorithm-

-    BattleInfo - We implemented SimpleBattleInfo, which stores location vectors for: walls, mines, shells, tanks of player 1, tanks of player 2, and the position of the calling tank (i.e., the tank requesting the battle info).
+    Implemented SimpleBattleInfo, which stores location vectors for: walls, mines, shells, tanks of player 1, tanks of player 2, and the position of the requesting tank (i.e., the tank that requested the battle info).

-    Players - We implemented two types of players:
+    Implemented Player (Player_209339021_208239152):
-        SimplePlayer: When the GameManager calls updateTankWithBattleInfo(), this player creates a SimpleBattleInfo containing **all** data from the SatelliteView, and then passes it to the corresponding tank algorithm via updateBattleInfo().
+    When the Game Manager calls updateTankWithBattleInfo(), this player creates a SimpleBattleInfo object containing all data from the SatelliteView, then passes it to the corresponding tank algorithm via updateBattleInfo().

-        RadiusPlayer: Also implements updateTankWithBattleInfo(), but only provides data within a specified radius from the requesting tank.
-This avoids sending irrelevant data from distant parts of the board, simplifying communication and improving efficiency.

-    Both players share some common functionality, so they inherit from the PlayerImp class.

-    TankAlgorithm - We implemented two tank algorithms:
+    Implemented TankAlgorithm (TankAlgorithm_209339021_208239152):
-        BFSTankAlgorithm: Every three turns, it requests battle info, then uses it to locate the nearest enemy and runs a BFS algorithm to determine the best next two moves to shoot at that enemy.
-It then executes these moves in the next two turns before requesting info again.
+    Every three turns, it requests battle info, locates the nearest enemy, and runs a BFS algorithm to determine the best next two moves to shoot at that enemy.
+It then executes these moves over the next two turns before requesting info again.

-        SimpleTankAlgorithm : Every second turn, it requests batlle info, then it uses it to locate the nearest enemy.
-If it has a clear shooting line it shoots at the enemy, if not, if moving forward is a good idea (meaning no wall, mines, etc) it moves forward and if not then it rotates so maybe next time moving will be possible.

-        RotatingTankAlgorithm: A simple algorithm used only for testing.
-It only rotates in place and typically loses unless the opponent makes critical mistakes.

-    BFSTankAlgorithm and SimpleTankAlgorithm share some common functionality, so they inherit from the TankAlgorithmImp class.
+    While calculating, it tracks moving shells and, when enough data is available to determine their direction, avoids them while choosing the shortest path to attack the enemy without collision.

+    The Player and TankAlgorithm inherit from the base classes PlayerImp and TankAlgorithmImp, which provide general reusable functionality for other player or tank algorithm implementations.

+    GameManager -
+    Implemented according to the assignment specification.

+    Simulator -
+    Implemented according to the assignment specification.

-    Factories -
+    UserCommon -
-        SimpleTankAlgorithmFactory: Creates a BFSTankAlgorithm for player 1 and a SimpleTankAlgorithm for player 2.
-        SimplePlayerFactory: Creates a player instance based on the type specified in the configuration file.
-                             The current configuration is RadiusPlayer for player1 and SimplePlayer for player2.
-                             This setup creates intresting games, since player1 tank's are smart and use BFS, but they only see data within a small radius, and player2 tank's have a much simpler algorithm, but they see the whole board.
+    Implemented SatelliteViewImp, which maintains a character matrix received from the Game Manager and uses it to implement the getObjectAt() function.
+    Implemented logging and configuration file handling.

+**Building Instructions**
+    To build the entire project, use the Makefile in the main directory.
+    To build an individual component, use the Makefile located in that component’s directory.

 **How to Run -**
-    The GameManager should receive the two factories via its constructor.
-    In main.cpp, we create them using make_unique.
-    To use different factories, simply modify line 24 in main.cpp—and that's it!

-**Input and Output examples -**
-    We provide three input and output files in the /input and /output directories.
-    See bonus.txt for additional test inputs.

-**Building Instructions**
-    To compile the project, make sure you have a C++20-compatible compiler (e.g., g++) and the GoogleTest library installed.
-    - Build the main game executable: make
-        This will produce the main executable: tank_game.exe
-    - Build and run the tests:
-        make test
-        ./test_runner.exe
-    - Build the main game executable and the test executable: make all
+    Build the Simulator project and run it with the arguments specified in the assignment.
-    - Clean build files:
-        make clean

 **Notes:**
     - For backward movement: